Spanish toothcarp: Habitat

+Biology

+Generally, Spanish toothcarps travel in small groups, staying near underwater vegetation, where they normally go unnoticed.

 Reproduction

-The lifespan of a Spanish toothcarp is short.
-They reach sexual maturity at age three months.
+The lifespan of a Spanish toothcarp is short, reaching sexual maturity at merely 3 months of age.
 The females spawn repeatedly each season, producing from 100 to 900 eggs.
-Toothcarps in the Murcia region tend to spawn between April and August, while more northerly populations, such as those in the Delta del Ebro, lay their eggs between May and August.
-Spawning is usually done in areas with nearby vegetation, which shelters the eggs.

-Hatchlings emerge approximately eight days after the eggs are laid.
-Females that hatch in April are able to reproduce in June.
+Toothcarps in the Murcia region tend to spawn between April and August (hence, a female hatching in April can already reproduce in June of the same year), while more northerly populations, such as those in the Ebro River Delta, lay their eggs between May and August.
+During the mating season, the males become territorial and, when there is a female around, perform courtship displays consisting of "lateral exhibitions" and circular movements around the female, one after another.
+Spawning is done on an appropriate substrate, usually on the leaves of aquatic plants or on filamentous algae.
+The eggs, about 1 mm in diameter and transparent and very sticky, are deposited one by one or in small groups.
+Hatchlings emerge approximately 8 days after the eggs are laid.

-While the females spawn, adult males set up small territories that they defend from other males in ritualized combats through which they court the females.

-Behavior
+Diet

 The Spanish toothcarp is an omnivore, and eats insects, crustaceans, worms and algae.

-Generally, toothcarps travel in small groups, staying near underwater vegetation, where they normally go unnoticed.
+Evolutionary strategy

-The biology of the Spanish toothcarp is characterized by a high growth rate, early maturity, a high reproductive rate, multiple periods of egg-laying and a short lifespan.
-From an evolutionary ecology point of view, this lifestyle is highly adaptive for fish that live in unstable environments, such as estuaries, where unpredictable conditions increase mortality.
-This strategy allows the toothcarp to exploit environmentally favorable conditions during the short intervals in which they occur, thereby revitalizing the population.
+As already mentioned above, the biology of the Spanish toothcarp is characterized by high growth rate, early maturity, high reproductive rate, multiple periods of egg-laying and short lifespan.
+From an evolutionary ecology point of view, this lifestyle is suitable for fish that live in unstable environments, such as estuaries, where unpredictable conditions increase mortality.
+In the case of the Spanish toothcarp, this lifestyle allows it to exploit environmentally favorable conditions during the short intervals in which they occur.